launchql/pgsql-parser-v2/DEPARSER.md

 - `SqlFormatter` – minimal helper for formatting

 `type-name-properties.json` lists AST properties that contain `TypeName` nodes.
 During visitation these properties are automatically unwrapped to avoid the double‐wrapping bug described in `packages/deparser/issues/typeName.md`.
+`range-var-properties.json` performs the same role for `RangeVar` fields, ensuring inlined relations are handled consistently whether or not they are wrapped in a `RangeVar` object.

 For reference, there is historical code in `packages/deparser/reference/deparser.ts` (PG13) and the PostgreSQL C implementation `packages/deparser/reference/postgres_deparse.c`.
 These show how PostgreSQL handles various node types.